12meses12katas/Febrero-Roman-Numerals/porras/erlang/README.md

 # Erlang implementation of February http://www.12meses12katas.com/

-Only the first part is done (arabic to roman).
 It's my first non-completely-trivial Erlang code so it's far from perfect and actually not very readable.
-Al least it's short ;)
+At least it's short, especially the arabic to romans part ;)

 Tested with Erlang/OTP R13B04